ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 !!! note
     We have picked similar values for `degauss` and `DeltaE` (after converting them to the same units).
-In fact if `degauss` is not specified, and no broadening scheme is used in the DFT calculation, `degauss` will take the value of `DeltaE` by default.
+In fact if `degauss` is not specified, and no broadening scheme is used in the NSCF calculation, `degauss` will take the value of `DeltaE` by default, and when `degauss` is used in NSCF calculation, by default that value will be used.
 You can check the documentation [:link:
     INPUT_DOS](https://www.quantum-espresso.org/Doc/INPUT_DOS.html) for more
     details.